festwertspeicher/jacques-loom/docs/_posts/2022-05-23-application-prototype-fund-hardware.md

    name: foundation
 ---

 This is a non commercial open source project.
 I spend a lot of time refining the idea of the project and will spend a lot of time bringing it to life, and making it accessible to the public.
-To get some money for the materials and development of this project I want to get a funding from the 'Prototype Fund Hardware'.
+To get some money for the materials and development of this project I want to get funding from the 'Prototype Fund Hardware'.
 Through the application process I answered a lot of questions about the 'Jacques' Loom Project.
 The answers in the application are a good overview of the project.
 So I thought this might be a good first post to get you in the project.
-The questions and answers are translated to english to reach a brighter audience, the application has to be necissairily in german language.
+The questions and answers are translated to english to reach a brighter audience, the application has to be necessarily in german language.
 You can find the original German version below.

 <!--more-->